 |Written down value carried forward||£7,216|

-These will be assets that would ordinarily have formed part of the general pool, so the proceeds should go through the general pool.
-If that makes the balance on the main pool negative, then instead of a capital allowance, a balancing charge has been generated and that is an amount that is added to profits rather than being deducted from them.
+If you deduct the sale proceeds of the asset on which you have previously claimed AIA from the general pool and that makes the balance on the main pool negative, then instead of a capital allowance, a balancing charge has been generated and that is an amount that is added to profits rather than being deducted from them.

 This page gives you an outlined of the rules on capital allowances but we cannot cover every scenario.